MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.CrossDeviceExperiences/New-MgUserDevice.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

 ALTERNATIVESECURITYIDS <IMicrosoftGraphAlternativeSecurityId[]>: For internal use only.
 Not nullable.
+Supports $filter (eq, not, ge, le).
   - `[IdentityProvider <String>]`: For internal use only
   - `[Key <Byte[]>]`: For internal use only
   - `[Type <Int32?>]`: For internal use only

-BODYPARAMETER <IMicrosoftGraphDevice>: Represents an Azure Active Directory object.
-The directoryObject type is the base type for many other directory entity types.
+BODYPARAMETER <IMicrosoftGraphDevice>: device
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[DeletedDateTime <DateTime?>]`:
   - `[Id <String>]`: Read-only.
-  - `[AccountEnabled <Boolean?>]`: true if the account is enabled; otherwise, false. default is true.
+  - `[AccountEnabled <Boolean?>]`: true if the account is enabled; otherwise, false.
+Required.
+Default is true.
+Supports $filter (eq, ne, not, in).
+Only callers in Global Administrator and Cloud Device Administrator roles can set this property.
   - `[AlternativeSecurityIds <IMicrosoftGraphAlternativeSecurityId[]>]`: For internal use only.
 Not nullable.
+Supports $filter (eq, not, ge, le).
     - `[IdentityProvider <String>]`: For internal use only
     - `[Key <Byte[]>]`: For internal use only
     - `[Type <Int32?>]`: For internal use only
   - `[ApproximateLastSignInDateTime <DateTime?>]`: The timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.
+Supports $filter (eq, ne, not, ge, le, and eq on null values) and $orderBy.
   - `[Commands <IMicrosoftGraphCommand[]>]`: Set of commands sent to this device.
     - `[Id <String>]`: Read-only.
     - `[AppServiceName <String>]`: